fbpx

 There is a stronger chance of finding spaces at European Medical Schools during the Clearing period.
 This is due to less competition compared to the UK and greater availability of spaces.

-How does Clearing work?
+How Does Clearing Work?

 Clearing works on a first-come-first-serve system.
 Knowing where places are, by keeping a list in a single document with contact info and standard entry requirements, is a smart approach.